Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23: Global activity indices

-Data of GOES observations of the X-ray 0,1-0,8 nm background were taken from Solar Geophysical Data bulletin.
-This permanent monitoring of solar disk at the 0,1-0,8 nm range is a good indicator of solar corona activity without flares.
+The observations of the X-ray 0,1-0,8 nm background were taken from Solar Geophysical Data bulletin.
+There were published the observational data of The Geostationary Satellite system (GOES), operated by the United States National Environmental Satellite, Data, and Information Service (NESDIS).
+This permanent 0,1-0,8 nm background monitoring of solar disk at the 0,1-0,8 nm range is a good indicator of solar corona activity without flares.
+Several GOES satellites are still in orbit.
+The regular background monitoring of solar disk at the 0,1-0,8 nm range was made with XRS - X-Ray Irradiance Sensors during GOES 3 - Goes 15 working at the orbit.

-Data of the total solar irradiance SOHO observations for the $23^{rd}$ cycle were taken from Solar-Geophysical Data bulletin.
-Earlier from 1985 to 2000 the total solar irradiance was observed by Earth Radiation Budget Satellite (EBRS).

-We also analyzed rapid processes on the Sun - monthly counts of grouped solar flares (according Solar-Geophysical Data the term 'grouped' means observations of the same event by different sites were lumped together and counted as one).
+We also analyzed rapid processes on the Sun - monthly counts of grouped solar flares (according Solar-Geophysical Data Reports (2009)) the term 'grouped' means observations of the same event by different sites were lumped together and counted as one).